Announcing the 2024 FHA/GREEN SCENE Annual Fall Recycling Event

 Email Questions, Replies, and/or Comments to: janemcw@aol.com

-And - don't forget - that on Saturday, May 18, from 9:00 AM until Noon, at The Gathering Place parking lot, we will be having our semi-annual FHA/Green Scene 3-in-1 Spring Event.
-Your opportunity to take advantage of free paper shredding, un-needed pharmaceuticals disposal, and picking up some fire prevention information.
+Planning Ahead - note that on Saturday, October 19, 2024 from 9:00 AM until Noon, at The Gathering Place parking lot, we will be having our FHA/Green Scene 3-in-1 Fall Event (see the complete details on this link).
+This will be your next convenient opportunity to take advantage of free paper shredding, un-needed pharmaceuticals disposal, and picking up some fire prevention information.

 Mark your calendars, and spread the word !